-A hypothetical configuration of planets that lack a central star, yet nevertheless
+A Klemplerer Rosette is a hypothetical configuration of planets that lack a central star, yet nevertheless

 orbit a common point.
-A Klemplerer Rosette was first described by W. B.
+It was first described by W. B.

 Klemplerer in 1962.1 The concept was brought to widespread attention

-In this novel, the use of a Klemplerer Rossette (or "Kemplerer Rosette"
+In this novel, the use of a Klemplerer Rosette (or "Kemplerer Rosette"

 as Niven spells it) is described by a member of the alien species known

 |A pentagonal rosette as described

 in Larry Niven's novel Ringworld.
 Image source: Wikipedia

 "I had explained," said Nessus, "that our civilization was